 Everything from car parts, bicycles, 5-gallon pails, garden hoses, working smartphones and laptops, even an actual German Enigma machine from World War II, have been extracted from recycling lines as a result of poor separation.

 Discouraged, confused, and, to no fault of their own, generally uninformed about the ins and outs of recycling, people all around the world say they recycle, and yet, the UK’s average recycling rate is just 45%**.

 What can I do to recycle more?

 Public recycling is economically motivated, so most common items aren’t accepted in your regular recycling bin.
-However, TerraCycle® proves that everything is technically recyclable, including sweets and snack wrappers, plastic packaging, shoes, razor blades and broken toys.
+However, TerraCycle® proves that everything is technically recyclable, including sweets and snack wrappers, plastic packaging and broken toys.

 Recycling is expensive, and public recycling is funded by taxes.
 The way TerraCycle® works around these limitations is through partnerships with conscious companies, who create first-of-its-kind National Recycling Programmes, many of which are free for consumers to use.

 For products and packaging that don’t have a brand-sponsored recycling solution, the Zero Waste Box™ system has you covered.
 This is a convenient and all-inclusive option for households, schools, businesses, facilities, and events looking to lighten their footprint.